How much do you have to pay for the internet?

 4G availability.
 Image source: Opensignal

 Now, let’s pay attention to the strength of the coverage.
 It’s quite easy to understand actually- wider coverage means faster internet speed.
-Which is why lah everyone is demanding for 4G/LTE these days.
-Let us give you an example, with a 3G coverage, the highest internet speed you can get is around 7.2Mpbs but a 4G/LTE coverage has the speed up to 150Mpbs.
+This is why lah everyone is demanding 4G/LTE these days.
+Let us give you an example, with 3G coverage, the highest internet speed you can get is around 7.2Mpbs but a 4G/LTE coverage has a speed up to 150Mpbs.

-So, before you pick a telco, make sure that said telco is able to provide 4G/LTE coverage...most of the time.
-From the chart above, we can see that Celcom has the highest 4G availability with the coverage consistency of 86.8% of all time.
-Celcom also got an award for a telco with the best 4G availability in Malaysia.
-But, are they really that good meh?
+So, before you pick a telco, make sure that said telco can provide 4G/LTE coverage...most of the time.
+From the chart above, we can see that Unifi and Celcom have the highest 4G availability with the coverage consistency of 89.6% and 89.4% of all time.
+Celcom also got an award before for a telco with the best 4G availability in Malaysia.
+But, are they that good meh?

 As we said (we hope you still remember), coverage does depend on the type of device, system limit, and geographical aspect.
 So, it could be when this bro tweeted that, (refer to the image above) he was in a mountain area.

-That aside, Maxis is also consistent in providing 4G coverage with the coverage consistency of 83.2% of all time.
+That aside, Maxis is also consistent in providing 4G coverage with a coverage consistency of 87.8% of all time.

-DiGi, once again managed to placed third with 77.3% of coverage consistency.
-To be honest, we think DiGi is doing quite okay considering their coverage is not as wide as the other two.
-Lastly, UMobile - serving users with only 64.5% of coverage consistency, which could be the reason why the connection isn’t as stable.
+UMobile once again managed to place third with 86.3% of coverage consistency.
+To be honest, we think UMobile is doing quite okay considering their coverage is not as wide as the other two.
+Lastly, DiGi’s 4G availability is 83.6%.

 We’re not sure if you notice this, but we already see a pattern between these telcos.
-UMobile is always at the last place - based on the info we shared, we can see why it is so.
-And as usual, the top two telcos are Celcom and Maxis, while DiGi keeps steady at their current place.
+UMobile or DiGi are always at the last place - based on the info we shared, we can see why it is so.
+And as usual, the top three telcos are Celcom, Maxis or Unifi.
+Yoodo is kinda tagging along with Celcom at this point.

 What benefits can you get from these telcos?

 Normal lah, all telcos berlumba-lumba offers the best promotions to make sure their customers will stay loyal.
-Some give discounts, free internet and it goes to the extent of offering smartphone with a ridiculous price!
+Some give discounts, free internet and it goes to the extent of offering a smartphone at a ridiculous price!

-UMobile offers additional rewards like discounts through Giler Rewards and U Special loyalty program.
+UMobile offers additional rewards like discounts through Giler Rewards.
 On top of that, UMobile also gives free internet and Waze if you subscribe to their atas-atas plan.